Tuesday

 December 29, 1907 [L’Éclipse du soleil en pleine lune/The Eclipse: Courtship of the Sun and Moon]

 And when we trust the magician, and go to the stars with him, what do we receive?
 The music of the spheres, a harmony that presages Eternity?
-Heavens forbid--so to speak.
-In this quintessence, erotically charged pranks and slapstick reign, and all the "the proofs, the figures ... ranged in columns, ... the charts and the diagrams" scatter like a deck of cards tossed without skill, until--if I may do damage to Whitman's poem--we are led to the decidedly "moist night-air" to look "up in perfect[ly appalled] silence at the stars."
-Méliès is no poet, but an iconoclast, deriding the decorous and the rational as he crams the come-hither world into the camera, cutting and jumping whatever he films until it can only be a film.
+Heavens forbid—so to speak.
+In this quintessence, erotically charged pranks and slapstick reign, and all the "the proofs, the figures ... ranged in columns, ... the charts and the diagrams" scatter like a deck of cards tossed without skill, until—if I may do damage to Whitman's poem—we are led to the decidedly "moist night-air" to look "up in perfect[ly appalled] silence at the stars."
+Méliès is no poet but an iconoclast deriding the decorous and the rational as he crams the come-hither world into the camera, cutting and jumping whatever he films until it can be only a film.

 Post a Comment